syndesisio/fuse-online-install/README.md

 with options:

 -s  --setup-crd               Install CRDs clusterwide.
-Use --prepare-for-user if you want a specific user to be
+Use --setup-user if you want a specific user to be
                               able to install Syndesis.
 You have to run this option once as cluster admin.
--u  --prepare-for-user <user> Add permissions for the given user so that user can install the operator
+-u  --setup-user <user> Add permissions for the given user so that user can install the operator
                               in her projects
-    --cluster                 Add the permission for all projects in the cluster (only when used together with --prepare-for-user)
+    --cluster                 Add the permission for all projects in the cluster (only when used together with --setup-user)
     --route                   Route to use.
 If not given, the route is trying to be detected from the currently connected cluster.
    --console <console-url>    The URL to the openshift console